 \begin{remark} By taking $N=\{e\}$, notice that from Proposition~\ref{prop:quotientGN}(i) we recover Theorem~\ref{thm:UPGmain}(ii), and from Proposition~\ref{prop:quotientGN}(ii) we recover Theorem~\ref{thm:UPGmain}(i). \end{remark}

-Recall that a unital $G$-graded ring $R$ is said to be a \emph{$G$-crossed product} if, for each $g\in G$, the homogeneous component $R_g$ contains an element which is invertible in $R$ (see \cite[Chapter 1]{NVO2004}).
-Every $G$-crossed product is necessarily strongly $G$-graded (see e.g. \cite[Remark 1.1.2]{NVO2004}), and in particular its $G$-gradation is non-degenerate (see Remark~\ref{rem:StrGradComReg}(a)).
+Recall that a unital $G$-graded ring $R$ is said to be a \emph{$G$-crossed product} if, for each $g\in G$, the homogeneous component $R_g$ contains an element which is invertible in $R$ (see \cite[Chap.~1]{NVO2004}).
+Every $G$-crossed product is necessarily strongly $G$-graded (see e.g. \cite[Rem.~1.1.2]{NVO2004}), and in particular its $G$-grading is non-degenerate (see Remark~\ref{rem:StrGradComReg}(a)).

-The following result generalizes \cite[Lemma 13.1.9(ii)]{Pas1977Book}.
+The following result generalizes \cite[Lem.~13.1.9(ii)]{Pas1977Book}.

-\begin{prop} Let $G$ be a group and let $R$ be a $G$-crossed product.
+\begin{proposition} Let $G$ be a group and let $R$ be a $G$-crossed product.
 Suppose that $N$ is a torsion-free normal subgroup of $G$, that $G/N$ is a unique product group, and that $R_e$ is a domain.
-The following two assertions are equivalent: \begin{enumerate}[{\rm (i)}] \item Every unit in $R=\oplus_{g\in G} R_g$ is homogeneous w.r.t. the $G$-gradation; \item Every unit in $R_N = \oplus_{n \in N} R_n$ is homogeneous w.r.t. the $N$-gradation. \end{enumerate} \end{prop}
+The following two assertions are equivalent: \begin{enumerate}[{\rm (i)}] \item Every unit in $R=\oplus_{g\in G} R_g$ is homogeneous w.r.t. the $G$-grading; \item Every unit in $R_N := \oplus_{n \in N} R_n$ is homogeneous w.r.t. the $N$-grading. \end{enumerate} \end{proposition}

 \begin{proof} (i)$\Rightarrow$(ii) This is trivial.